Mosbycr/liri-node-app/README.md

 * if an action is made without a request the movie information for Mr. Nobody will be returned.

 ![Screenshot (30)](https://user-images.githubusercontent.com/46547100/56336222-7ee86600-616d-11e9-9c04-632740db54cf.png)

+# do-what-it-says
+### what it does:
+It reads the random.txt file for information on which action to call and the request to make
+ - The .txt file has in it: spotify-this-song,"I Want it That Way"
+ - The .txt file can be changed to use any of the actions
+### examples